Data-Epic/intermediate_project/DATA_WRANGLING/ridwan_wrangling_task/README.md

 Each libraries were chosen to fulfill specific roles in data handling, visualization, and analysis, making the cleaning process more efficient and effective.

 ### **2. Data Loading**
-Loaded the [Online Retail](http://archive.ics.uci.edu/dataset/352/online+retail) dataset from the UC Irvine Machine Learning Repository using the `fetch_ucirepo` library to perform data cleaning on the Online Retail dataset.
+Loaded the excel dataset [Online Retail](http://archive.ics.uci.edu/dataset/352/online+retail) dataset that was downloaded from the UC Irvine Machine Learning Repository using `pandas`

 ### **3. Data Inspection**
 1. **Dataset Information**: To provides an overview of the datasets including column names, data types, and the count of non-null values.